Cheap travel insurance

 It's your responsibility to check your travel documents are valid and you meet the entry requirements.
 Always check the Foreign, Commonwealth & Development Office (FCDO) website for the entry rules of the countries you're visiting well before travelling and give yourself plenty of time to get your paperwork in order.

 • Travel to dangerous countries.
 The FCDO outlines which countries it deems are unsafe for travel.
 If you travel to a country on its list, your cover is likely to be invalid.
-Check out the FCDO's current travel advice for more.
+Check out its current travel advice for more.

 • The excess.
 This is the amount you have to pay towards any claim you make.
 For example, if you cancel a trip and are entitled to £3,000 back from your insurer but have a £500 excess, you will only receive £2,500.